Here’s what camera gear to take on your African Safari

 Lenses:

 Telephoto Lens (70-200mm or 100-400mm): Essential for capturing animals from a distance.
-A 2x teleconverter can extend your reach when needed.
+A 2x teleconverter can extend your reach when needed & save $$$ on extra lenses.

 Mid-Range Zoom (24-70mm): Perfect for closer wildlife and versatile enough for portraits or general scenes.